 Dutch police raid PKK meeting, hold 55 for questioning

 The PKK has been fighting for Kurdish self-rule in southeastern Turkey since 1984 and is designated as a terrorist organization by Ankara, the United States and the European Union.
-It has been banned in the Netherlands since 2007.
+It has also been banned in the Netherlands since 2007.

 The meetings had started on Friday and were expected to last a week, the prosecutor's office said, adding that the PKK recruits young Kurds in the Netherlands for its armed struggle against the Turkish army.